Melomaniash/Frostware.Pipe/README.md

+# Frostware.Pipe
-# Frostware.Pipe: A lightweight piping framework for CSharp
+A lightweight piping framework for C#

 ## Table of contents
 * [Why Piping?](#why-piping)